Up to 7.5% of all pregnant women may experience a thyroid condition known as postpartum thyroiditis.

 It’s certainly possible to get all of your nutrients from food, but it may require massive consumption of certain types of foods which can be difficult to get.

-Adding supplements helps cover your bases and provide a continuous supply of nutrients and vitamins that your body needs.
+Adding supplements helps cover your bases and provides a continuous supply of nutrients and vitamins that your body needs.

 #3.
 Thyroid Hormone (Not always Necessary)

 While not necessarily a “natural” treatment, it’s still important to discuss the value of thyroid hormone for women with postpartum thyroiditis.

 Thyroid medication is used to treat people who have LOW thyroid hormone (hypothyroidism) and is used to help supplement your body with whatever your thyroid is unable to make on its own.

 Most women with postpartum will recover over a 12-month period (or so), but that doesn’t mean that they wouldn’t benefit from the temporary use of thyroid hormone in the meantime.